r-spiewak/rpi-bramble/_site_content/2024-03-28-shared-storage.md

 sudo chmod 777 -R /clusterfs
 ```

 Setup automatic mounting of the drive by including an entry in the `fstab` file.
-Add the entry `10.0.0.1:/clusterfs /clusterfs nfs defaults 0 0` (replacing the IP address with the IP address of the Head node) to the file `/etc/fstab` using you favorite cli text editor (`nano` and `vi` are two popular choices).
+Add the entry `10.0.0.1:/clusterfs /clusterfs nfs auto,_netdev,defaults 0 0` (replacing the IP address with the IP address of the Head node) to the file `/etc/fstab` using you favorite cli text editor (`nano` and `vi` are two popular choices).
 Remember to use `sudo` to be able to write out the file.
 Now reload the `fstab` file into the system with `sudo systemctl daemon-reload` and test the mounting with `sudo mount -a`.
 If it mounted successfully, the command `ls -a /clusterfs` should return results that are on the drive, for example:
 ```
  .    .Spotlight-V100  'Install Western Digital Software for Mac.dmg'
  ..   .Trashes         'Install Western Digital Software for Windows.exe'
 ```

 ## Setup Share via SSHFS

+Note that this method may not be sufficient for anything (such as `munge`) that requires different file premissions to function correctly.
+NFS may be a better option for those cases.

 Since the `ssh` connections between nodes was already established, all that is required is to install `sshfs` on the client nodes and add the entry to the `fstab` file.